By Kevin Collison

 Graham Hess has seen how light rail galvanized Salt Lake City’s downtown, and when Kansas City started its streetcar, he knew downtown was the place to pursue his business dream.

-He and his wife, Dara, are planning to open Sequence Climbing, a “bouldering gym” and cutting-edge fitness center in a West Crossroads building at 1710 Washington this November.
+He and his wife, Dara, are planning to open Sequence Climb, a “bouldering gym” and cutting-edge fitness center in a West Crossroads building at 1710 Washington this November.

 “I’m a Utah transplant, my wife and I just closed on a downtown condo,” Hess said.
 “I come from a marketing background and I’ve climbed for 22 years.
 I wanted to merge my passion with my career.